GowanR/pid-java/README.md

 # pid-java
-A quick and easy java implementation of PID
+A quick and easy java implementation of PID.
+Used for FIRST Robotics Competition.
+Highly Experimental. *Made for educational purposes.*